loicboutet/ideal/README.md

 # Setup database (not needed for mockups)
 bin/rails db:setup

-# Start development server (user does this, not you)
+# Start development server (user does this, not Gilfoyle)
 bin/dev

 # Restart server (if needed)